 However, opinions vary on whether all the methods vendors describe as “passwordless” are truly what they claim to be.
 For instance, some solutions that offer biometric authentication simply bolt it onto a password-based architecture that doesn’t incorporate FIDO2 standards — which, unfortunately, leaves that data vulnerable to hackers who can intercept it or target credential stores.

 The industry consensus is that these three methods are categorically passwordless:

 The same is true for magic links.
 Anyone with access to the email account in question can use the link.
-While they are extremely convenient, they still invite passwords to part of the process.
+While they are incredibly convenient, they still invite passwords to part of the process.

 Authenticator apps that generate constantly changing OTPs or use other PIN-based methods are certainly more secure than relying on email account security, but they aren’t truly passwordless.
-An authenticator app is only as secure as the device it’s running on, and there are many ways to defeat a device’s security: malware, man-in-the-middle attacks and outright theft are all options that a hacker could take.
+An authenticator app is only as secure as the device it’s running on.
+There are many ways to defeat a device’s security: malware, man-in-the-middle attacks and outright theft are all options that a hacker could take.
 Since there’s nothing intrinsic linking the account to the user, targeting the device that holds the authenticator is all that’s required.

 Passwordless authentication uses strong authentication and never shares any secrets, so everything relating to a user’s identity remains private.
 For this to happen, the system must use pairs of cryptographic keys.

 A key pair is generated when a user registers a new account.
 The user holds a private key, and it never leaves their device.
 Anyone can hold the corresponding public key.
 The pair required for logging in to a specific account will include the same public and private keys.

 Users activate their private key by completing a challenge, such as a face or a fingerprint scan whenever they want to log in.
 Once their key is activated, it signs the challenge from the public key held by the service provider.
 Then, they’re granted access.